 Beat the crowds by visiting the popular USS Midway on a rainy day.
 This historic retired aircraft carrier is open to the public to explore; you can see the crew sleeping quarters and even the engine room.
 The flight deck is home to 20 different aircraft.
-To plan your visit to the read here.

 Go See a Concert